 The Importance of Confinement

 When introducing any cat into a new home, there is one thing all cats need—time to adjust to his new space.
-You can make the adjustment period shorter by letting your cat get to know his new home slowly.
-Many adopters hesitate to confine their cats, thinking it is “mean,” but the nicest thing you can do for your cat is give him a “safe space” at first.
+You can make the adjustment period shorter by letting your cat get to know their new home slowly.
+Many adopters hesitate to confine their cats, thinking it is “mean,” but the nicest thing you can do for your cat is give them a “safe space” at first.

 The safe space.
-Ideally, this area should be a small, quiet room (bathrooms, small offices, or large walk-in closets are all good candidates) without any hiding spaces such as under the tub or bed, behind a bookshelf, etc. You don’t want to have to pull your cat out of hiding in order to interact with him.
+Ideally, this area should be a small, quiet room (bathrooms, small offices, or large walk-in closets are all good candidates) without any hiding spaces such as under the tub or bed, behind a bookshelf, etc. You don’t want to have to pull your cat out of hiding in order to interact with them.
 However, you can provide your cat with an acceptable hiding space by tipping a box on its side and putting a towel inside.
 You may also find that your cat, like many others, enjoys cat cozies or tee-pee style beds.

 The room should be set up with a litter box on one end of the room, and the food, water, and bedding on the other side of the room, as far away from the litter box as possible.
 The cat should be given some safe toys to play with, and should be given visits while confined to this space.
 Start off slowly when visiting your kitty—don’t do too much petting or interacting until the cat has had some time to settle in.
 Sit in the room and see if the cat will approach you.
-If not, offer him your hand to sniff and try some gentle face pets.
+If not, offer them your hand to sniff and try some gentle face pets.
 Give your cat frequent breaks and work up to more handling.
-Be patient and remember, the more love, the quicker he will adjust!
+Be patient and remember, the more love, the quicker they will adjust!

 Kittens and confinement.
 Kittens also benefit from an initial confinement to a small room (or even to a large cage/crate.)
 This will give you time to kitten-proof the rest of your house.
 There are three reasons to confine a smaller kitten: it reinforces good litter box habits, it prevents injury, and it means you don’t have to search for your kitten.
 This is especially important when you are unable to supervised during the kitten’s initial adjustment period and if you have a large home.